sarasixti/sarasixti/README.md

 ### Hello!
 Nice to meet you 👽
-I'm Sara Sisti, a software & AI developer, artist and tireless bookworm 🪱
+I'm Sara Sisti, a freelance software & AI developer, artist and tireless bookworm 🪱

 - 😄 Pronouns: she/her
 - 📍 From Milan (Italy)